 Steps to a new Kieninger clock movement

-First go to the letter that is stamped on the movement only.
+First go to the letter that is also on the stamp on the back plate of the movement only.
 If for example the movement number is 81 K 116cm ignore all but the K at first.
-Find the K series on the Kieninger movement page at Clockworks.com.
-Then we can continue with matching up the CM in the drop down list.

 After ordering the Kieninger movement